oks-erm/quiz-time/README.md

 The loader signals to the user that something is happening.

+- **Orientation alert**

+![Orientation](assets/images/readme/orientation.png)

+To provide a better user experience the landscape orientation for mobile devices was disabled - if the user attempts rotating a device, the game displays a message and offers to rotate the device back to continue the game.
+This feature was implemented because in the landscape orientation it was not possible to fit all elements of the game into one screen and it included a lot of unnecessary scrolling.

+- **Google Spreadsheets API**

+To be able to store the data about all the games played, provide real competition and motivate users to return to beat the top score or make sure nobody has beaten their, the Google Sheets API was created.
+It is very simple, it does not include authorisation, because the data is not sensitive.
+It stores a score, a name and a date of each game ever completed.
+The code is available [here](assets/apps_script/code.gs).

+- **External APIs**

 ## Responsive layout

 The site is designed to be flexible, fluid, responsive and aesthetically enjoyable on all screen sizes and resolutions starting from 375px (based on [statistics for 2022](https://worship.agency/wp-content/uploads/2022/01/mobile-screen-sizes-2022.png)).
 To ensure a better visual experience on mobile devices, the neon frame is turned off for the mobile version.
-To provide a better user experience the landscape orientation for mobile devices was disabled - if the user attempts rotating a device, the game displays a message and offers to rotate the device back to continue the game.
-This feature was implemented because in the landscape orientation it was not possible to fit all elements of the game into one screen and it included a lot of unnecessary scrolling.

-![Orientation](assets/images/readme/orientation.png)

 The choice of breakpoints was based on different aspects, such as typical devices' screen sizes and the intention to provide the best possible presentation of the content for all screen sizes.
 768px breakpoint is meant to hit the iPad mini; 992px is quite common to signify the transition to laptops, and, content-wise, it proved to be reasonable.
 1446px is not a typical choice, but it was preferred based on the content layout.
 The way I see quiz games, they are supposed to be played on bigger screens, as it is easier to read, possibly with a group of people.